Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Introduction

 An alternative to the scenario approach in direct data-driven methods is the \emph{non-i.i.d.} trajectory-based framework.
-Instead of relying on multiple independent samples, this method relies on information from a \emph{single} input-state trajectory observed over a \emph{finite-horizon} experiment to perform control analysis~\cite{de2019formulas,van2020noisy,luppi2024data,monshizadeh2024meta,samari2024single,zaker2025data,gardner2025trust}.
-Building on the concept of \emph{persistent excitation}, this approach requires the trajectory to satisfy a rank condition for specific system classes to sufficiently capture the system's behavior, as established by (generalization of) Willems \textit{et al.'s} fundamental lemma \cite{willems2005note}.
-When a trajectory is persistently excited, it encodes enough system behavior to facilitate analysis without model identification.
-For the sake of fairness, it should be noted that while the scenario approach typically requires a large amount of i.i.d. data, it can handle a general class of nonlinear systems.
+Instead of relying on multiple independent samples, this method relies on information from a \emph{single} input-state trajectory observed over a \emph{finite-horizon} experiment to perform control analysis~\cite{de2019formulas,van2020noisy,luppi2024data,monshizadeh2024meta,samari2024single}.
+Building on the concept of \emph{persistent excitation}, this approach requires the trajectory to satisfy a rank condition for specific system classes to sufficiently capture the system's behavior, {as established by Willems \textit{et al.'s} fundamental lemma \cite{willems2005note} and generalized to multiple trajectories in~\cite{van2020willems}.
+From the perspective of the behavioral framework, when a trajectory is persistently excited, it ensures that the range space of the data matrix spans the full behavior of the system.
+Consequently, the acquired data itself serves as the system model, facilitating direct control synthesis while bypassing the intermediate step of explicit parametric identification.} For the sake of fairness, it should be noted that while the scenario approach typically requires a large amount of i.i.d. data, it can handle a general class of nonlinear systems.
 In contrast, trajectory-based methods relying on persistence of excitation are currently applicable only to certain classes of nonlinear systems, such as those with polynomial dynamics.

 While single-trajectory approaches are especially beneficial in settings where collecting multiple independent trajectories is impractical or infeasible, such methods typically rely on \emph{long-horizon} trajectories for complex systems to offer control analysis and design.
 This raises a key question: In the absence of an exact mathematical model, how can we leverage fundamental physical principles of the system’s dynamics to conduct formal safety analysis using substantially \emph{shorter trajectories}?